Beermoth, 70 Tib Street, Manchester, M4 1LG – Visit Now

 Beermoth on Manchester’s Tib Street stocks specialist beers, chosen with a quietly confident knowledge.

 “We only sell beer, and we only sell really good beer,” says Jeremy Stull, one half of the duo behind specialist beer shop Beermoth.
 He’s unpacking a long line of boxes, with more being delivered through the shop’s tall front door.
 A lengthy trestle table, as well as every shelf and surface, is stocked with bottles tucked so close they’re knocking shoulders.
 Bales of dried-out hops gently crumble up near the ceiling, a dusty, rustic cornice.
 Stull himself is soft-spoken, his accent a Missouri burr – but he’s very clear about what they do well here.

-Set up by Stull and his business partner Scott Davies a little under two years ago, Beermoth was inspired by the beer shops that Holland is so liberally dotted with – shops that provide a range and knowledge beyond what most pubs and bars can realistically offer.
+Set up by Stull and his business partner Scott Davies in 2013, Beermoth was inspired by the beer shops that Holland is so liberally dotted with – shops that provide a range and knowledge beyond what most pubs and bars can realistically offer.
 In an unusual move for the age of the internet, Beermoth’s stock isn’t available to buy online.
 “It’s about bringing people in here so we can talk to them,” explains Stull.
 “We’re a bit like a record shop where if you like something, they can recommend a similar album.
 We’ve been into beer for a long time.”

 “We only sell beer, and we only sell really good beer”